rustymagnet3000/hackerone_program_scanner/README.md

 ```
 ### Add words

-To expand the spelling mistakes to check for, add them to: `/conf/words.toml`.
+To expand the spelling check add them to: `/conf/words.toml`.

 ### Test